About this project

 - Is fairly literal, though it occasionally inserts parenthetical clarifications that smooth over difficult passages (these are flagged in relevant entries).

 Using a Muslim-authored, Muslim-sanctioned translation removes the easy dismissal "that's a hostile translation."
 If the text is troubling in the translation Saudi Arabia endorses, the problem is with the underlying Arabic, not the translator.
+The full 6,236-verse text is browsable on the Read tab.

 The categories

-Every entry is tagged with one or more of twenty-eight categories.
+Every entry is tagged with one or more of thirty categories.
 The category system is topical — it tells you what kind of problem the entry addresses.
 An entry can carry multiple tags (e.g. a hadith about Muhammad's military conduct may be tagged both Prophetic Character and Warfare & Jihad), and the catalog's filter panel lets you narrow by any combination.

 - Abrogation — verses that cancel or override earlier ones; the doctrine of naskh.